hikarimn/TechTogether/README.md

 # SmartHire
-##### A project for TechTogetherBoston2019 ##
+##### A project for TechTogetherBoston2019 ([Devpost](https://devpost.com/software/techtogether-1d37zi)) ##

 ### Motivation
-Women and people of color are more likely to see discrimination in the hiring process.
+People with underrepresented gender and racial identities are more likely to see discrimination in the hiring process.
 There is a lack of diversity in the senior leadership of many companies.
 AI systems used to automate recruiting can also contain AI bias if the system is trained on bad data that contains implicit biases and excludes certain groups of people, making the AI's decisions untrustworthy.
 As such, we wanted to make an automated system that is unbiased and fair for everybody.

 ### What is SmartHire
 SmartHire is an automated recruitment platform that uses the power of AI to help hiring managers make fair, unbiased hiring decisions.
 It screens and analyzes hiring documents (resumes, cover letters etc.) to make recommendations about the top candidates to consider from a pool of applicants, thus saving hiring managers' time and resources.